-There’s a lot of love/hate surrounding the name Rosetta Stone.
+Of all the ways to learn the Spanish language, none have more love or hate surrounding them than Rosetta Stone.
 Some language learners (usually beginners) swear by it, while many more experienced learners swear because of it.

 Either way Rosetta Stone is the most well known brand name when it comes to language learning, and Spanish is the most popular foreign language to learn for native English speakers.